jawsdev/TailwindCSS-ESBuild/README.md

 ## FAQ

-**Why not bundle everything with one tool?**
+**Why separate CSS & JS builds?**
-Tailwind 4.1’s CLI is excellent at CSS and doesn’t need PostCSS/Webpack/etc. esbuild is a fast, tiny JS bundler.
-Let each do its job.
+Tailwind 4.1’s CLI is great at CSS. esbuild is a fast JS bundler.
+Let each tool do its job.